Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow

 Since the polynomial is convex, the maximum in \eqref{maximum of polynomial in t} is attained at one of the boundary points of the interval.
 A direct computation yields

 \end{proof}

-The following lemma is due to Mallat (cf. \cite[Lemma 2.7]{mallat2012group}) and will turn out to be essential for proving the main result of this section.
+The following lemma is due to Mallat (cf. \cite[Lemma 2.7]{mallat2012group}) and turns out to be essential for proving the main result of this section.
 For the sake of completeness, we reproduce its (elementary) proof.

 \begin{lemma} Let $f\in L^2(\R^d)$, $g \in L^1(\R^d)$, and $\nu \in \R^d$.
 If $g \geq 0$, then

 \end{lemma}

 \begin{proof} Clearly, since $g\geq 0$, we have